MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 trim
 -->

 One way to find and display all of the detached elements on a webpage is to use the **Memory** tool's **Detached elements** option button (profiling type), as follows.
-See also [Tools for investigating detached elements](#tools-for-investigating-detached-elements), above.
+For a comparison of tools to view detached elements, see [Tools for investigating detached elements](#tools-for-investigating-detached-elements), above.

 The **Detached elements** option button (profiling type) helps you fix memory leaks due to detached DOM elements.
 The resulting profile lists the detached objects that are retained by a JavaScript reference: